St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 Widely considered to be one of the world’s most beautiful buildings and a powerful symbol of the splendour of London, St Paul’s Cathedral is a

 Up and down the country, churches and cathedrals are responding imaginatively to the need to support the musical education of the next

-generation.
-Above and beyond promoting the excellent opportunities which Choristership offers to boys and girls, institutions have partnered
+Above and beyond promoting the excellent opportunities which Choristership offers to boys and girls, institutions have partnered with schools

 The Choir Schools Association championed this work with its Chorister Outreach Programme, supported by government funding from 2007-2010.
 This